How Do LLMs Use Their Depth?: Background : TunedLens

 Prior work has shown that directly applying the unembedding matrix to intermediate layers can lead to unreliable results as intermediate features may operate in different subspaces compared to the final layer outputs \citep{jumptoconclusions, tunedlens}.
 We therefore opt to use TunedLens for more robust results.
 TunedLens learns an affine mapping between the output representations of each layer and the final unembedding matrix in the form of \textit{translators} $(A_l \in \mathbb{R}^{d \times d}, b_l \in \mathbb{R}^{d})$, as shown below:

-The TunedLens probes are trained to minimize the KL-divergence between the final layer probability distribution and an intermediate layer probability distribution according to the following equation:
+The TunedLens probes are trained to minimize the KL-divergence between the final layer and an intermediate layer probability distribution.

-where $f_\theta (h)$ represents the probability distribution for input representation $h^l$ at the output of the model.
 Thus, TunedLens translators $(A_\ell,\, b_\ell)$ are trained to allow for better transferability between intermediate layers and the final unembedding matrix, which provide more faithful decoding of intermediate representations of the model, especially in the early layers \citep{tunedlens}.
-This is why we opt to use TunedLens for for decoding the intermediate representations of LLMs.